modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-3-sect-1.md

 	- In 1894 Santiago Ramón y Cajal (1852-1934) described the retina as a "true nervous centre".
 Shared with Camillo Golgi, Ramón y Cajal received in 1906 the Medicine Nobel Prize "in recognition of their work on the structure of the nervous system".

-!!! quote "BOX 3.4: Granit´s contributions or explanations."
+!!! quote "BOX 3.4: *Granit´s contributions or explanations*."
 	- It was impossible to understand on a purely photochemical basis the processes involved in light and dark adaptation registered by ERG.
 “I came to the conclusion that the light adapted eye makes more use of inhibition: impulses in the optic nerve might be stopped by light.
 The details of the visual image were elaborated by the interplay of excitation and inhibition in the nervous centre of the retina itself.”
 (Note: ERG means electroretinogram.)

 	- Our microelectrode studies of the retina permitted isolation of single fibers in the optic nerve showing that there are two fundamental processes of opposite character in the retina.